 Explore these villages in Nepal to achieve a blissful experience while in the vicinity of nature.
 Get a chance to come closer to the natural environment, which is missing in city life.

 Most of these villages are not that far from Kathmandu valley.
 Just a few days are enough to pay a visit to these beautiful villages to spend quality time.

 The villages in Nepal are rich in flora and fauna, wildlife, culture and tradition, mountain view, and many more.
 If you are searching for places worth visiting, then give a quick visit to the following villages located in different corners of Nepal.

 Below listed villages are only a few names to mention as there are many more beautiful villages in Nepal if you wish to explore.
 This a gentle reminder not to forget to wear a mask and carry sanitizer while traveling.

 Located in the remote area of the Far Western region of Nepal, Badimalika village is one of the less explored lands by travelers.
 Residing in the Bajura district, Badimalika village is named after a sacred Badimalika temple.

 The Badimalika temple sits at an altitude of 4,200m, which is quite a challenge for travelers to achieve.
 The path to Badimalika is not only difficult but is also risky.
 So, you are highly recommended to hire a guide to complete the trek with lesser risk.

 Not many people know about the trekking route as it lies in an isolated area.
 But, Badimalika village is one of the must-visit sites due to its unmatched beauty.

 The traditional and local ambiance of this small yet charismatic village is being preserved by Khaptad National Park.
 The village is enriched with rare vegetation and species of birds and animals.

 Grab the opportunity to observe an exceptional landscape, unique culture, and people, and explore spell-binding nature, dense forests, and whatnot in Badimalika village.
-Badimalika village is welcoming any time of the year, but the crowd of religious people is expected during Janai Purnima.
+Badimalika village is welcoming any time of the year, but a crowd of religious people is expected during Janai Purnima.